K-rishav/Same-Day-Delivery/README.md

    terraform apply
    ```
     > **Note:** Read the `main.tf` configuration file [to see what will be created](./terraform/main.tf).
-1. Load the sample dataset in mongodb
+1. Load the sample dataset in Mongodb database that is just created using terraform.

    <div align="center">
    <img src="images/load_sample_dataset.png" width =100% heigth=100%>
    </div>

+Hurray!
+Mongodb data is offloaded to Confluent topic.
+Thanks to Mongo Atlas Source Connector.
+Now let's setup Databricks Sink Connector.

 ---

 ## Connect Databricks Sink to Confluent Cloud

 You can create the Databricks Sink connector either through CLI or Confluent Cloud web UI.

 <details>
     <summary><b>CLI</b></summary>